-Estimating the future cost of college—and how much you should plan to save for your child’s education—is dependent on three key factors outlined below.
+Estimating the future cost of college—and how much you should plan to save for your child’s education—is dependent on the key factors outlined below.

 The cost differences between public and private schools can be significant.
-According to Sallie Mae, of those American families that send their children to college, more than 45% attend a four-year public college or university.
-Approximately 24% enter a four-year private school, while the remainder attends a two-year school.3 The College Board estimates the current yearly cost of a public four-year college at $20,0904 versus $45,370 for a four-year private college.5
+The College Board estimates the current yearly cost of a public 4-year college at $21,3703 versus $48,510 for a 4-year private college.4

-Our 2K rule of thumb (multiply your child's current age by $2,000) assumes the student is attending a public four-year college using the College Board estimate: $20,090 per year for four years, though the college savings calculator allows you to create a customized estimate if your costs are different.
+Our 2K rule of thumb (which multiples your child's age by $2,000) assumes the student is attending a public 4-year college using the College Board estimate: $21,370 per year for 4 years, though the college savings calculator allows you to create a customized estimate if your costs are different.

 “We’ve seen the percentage of costs parents intend to cover grow over the past several years, even as college costs continue to climb.
-Parents want to help minimize the burden of potential student loans,” explains Keith Bernhardt, vice president of retirement and college savings products at Fidelity.
+Parents want to help minimize the burden of potential student loans,” explains Melissa Ridolfi, vice president, Retirement and College Leadership at Fidelity Investments.
 “Despite these good intentions, fewer families today can realistically reach these lofty savings goals.”

-Our rule-of-thumb suggests a savings target of approximately $2,000 multiplied by your child’s current age, assuming attendance at a four-year public college (at $20,090/year), and your family aims to cover approximately 50% of college costs from savings.
+Our rule of thumb suggests a savings target of approximately $2,000 multiplied by your child’s current age, assuming attendance at a 4-year public college (at $21,370/year), and your family aims to cover approximately 50% of college costs from savings.
 Remember, this rule of thumb is only a starting point to help you estimate your college savings goal and may change over time and based on your particular situation.

-“Our 2K rule of thumb is an easy way to see whether you are on track, especially if your children are still young and you are not sure where they will ultimately choose to go to college,” says Andrey Lyalko, vice president, financial solutions at Fidelity.
+“Our 2K rule of thumb is an easy way to see whether you are on track, especially if your children are still young and you are not sure where they will ultimately choose to go to college,” says Andrey Lyalko, a vice president at Fidelity.
 “Because this approach may not apply to all situations, make sure to develop a robust college savings plan and be mindful that college costs are a variable that can dramatically change over time.”

 So what if your situation differs from the norm?
 Perhaps you are hoping for a sports scholarship for your aspiring student athlete.
 Or maybe you are looking to cover 100% of college costs and are not expecting any scholarships or grants.
 You may also believe that your child will go to a private college, where the costs could be substantially more than the average public university.